 If you're a more hands-on type, you can easily run scans on demand.
 Maybe set up and save custom scans to check just the areas you need.
 Even schedule them to run at a particular time, but only if your system is idle, and it's not running on battery power.

 So what does Plus do that Basic didn't?
-Only a couple of things really: a bonus 2GB cloud backup and a password manager.
-The big negative is that the price has flown up since the package change came into effect.
+Only a couple of things really: it adds a bonus 2GB worth of cloud backup and a password manager.
+The latter is worth having if you've not got one already, but it can't match the power of Dashlane and other market leaders

 There can be problems with some of the browser extensions.
 For example, we've found the Chrome version sometimes stops working for no apparent reason.
 We've seen plenty of reviewers reporting similar problems, so there does seem to be a real issue here.